fabribh/gostack-template-typeorm-upload/README.md

 # Back-end Built Using Node.js
--- This is a financial control system built usind Node.js
+-- This is a financial control system built in Node.js and Typescript

 Steps to get the app run: